 Habitats comprise plants, living organisms and their physical surroundings.
-Intact habitats provide numerous benefits, such as: enhanced quality of life; increase biodiversity; and improved air and water quality.
-All habitats within Greater Lyttonsville have been degraded over time through habitat loss and fragmentation, some more than others.
+Intact habitats provide numerous benefits, such as enhanced quality of life and improved air and water quality.
+All habitats within Greater Lyttonsville have been degraded over time, some more than others, depending on geography and zoning.